lls-hcr/mizuki/_documentation/vpn-2.md

 _Last update: <span style="color:red">2021.04.25</span>_

 I have been using OpenVPN for some time now, always with full satisfaction.
 Recently, I decided to try an alternative called Wireguard.
 It is said to be faster, simpler and more secure than most other VPN solutions.
 I describe below how to install and configure vpn tunnels using this new tool.
-I have to say thet the process is pleasently easy.
+I have to say that the process is pleasently easy.

 First, update the system